Harun Hamid: Farnborough

+Flota Świnoujście

 On 4 July 2025, Hamid joined Polish III liga side Flota Świnoujście.

+Jedinstvo Bihać

+In August 2026, Hamid joined Bosnian second tier club Jedinstvo Bihać.

 International career

 Whilst at QPR, Hamid was flagged up to the Pakistan Football Federation by a volunteer enthusiast from a fan website called FootballPakistan.com, created in 2003 and which had a significant role in connecting diaspora players like Zesh Rehman among others with the national team.

 Hamid was called up to the Pakistan national team for the first time for a friendly against the Maldives in March 2023.
 He was one of two foreign-based players in the squad, along with Abdul Arshad of Danish club HB Køge.
 He made his international debut on 21 March 2023 in the eventual 0–1 away defeat.
 Following the match, Pakistan manager Shahzad Anwar applauded Hamid's performance, including an acrobatic shot which was the team's best chance on goal.

 In summer of 2023, he played in 7 international games for the Pakistan including matches against Kuwait, Kenya and India.
 In September 2023, Hamid was called up to the Pakistan national under-23 football team for the 2024 AFC U-23 Asian Cup qualification where he played 3 matches playing the likes of Japan, Bahrain and Palestine, he scored a goal in that campaign against Palestine which ended in a 2–1 defeat.

 On 17 October 2023, Hamid made history for Pakistan by scoring his debut goal in a 1–0 win against Cambodia in the second leg of the first round of the 2026 FIFA World Cup qualification, to be Pakistan's first ever victory in a World Cup qualifying match, which sent them through to the second round by winning 1–0 on aggregate.

+Harun was top goal scorer in the Diamond Jubilee International Football Tournament in The Maldives where Harun came on as a substitute three times and scored three goals in 70 or so minutes helping Pakistan football to another milestone in their history: Pakistan football's first ever tournament win.

 Style of play

-As a versatile player, Hamid plays both on the wings and in all positions of the midfield.
-Hamid has been praised for his speed, technique, dribbling skills, and play-making capabilities.
+Hamid is a player who operates on the wings as well as in midfield positions.
+Hamid has been recognized for his speed, technique, dribbling, and playmaking abilities.